+Incest

-- a) Incest non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - b) Statutory Rape non-forcible sexual intercourse with a person who is under the age of consent.
+Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Robbery:
+Statutory Rape

+Sexual intercourse with a person who is under the statutory age of consent.

+Robbery

-Taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+The taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-Aggravated Assault:
+Aggravated Assault

-• Unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury, usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by a means likely to produce death or great bodily harm.

-Burglary:
+Burglary

-• Unlawful entry into a structure to commit a felony or a theft.
+The unlawful entry of a structure to commit a felony or a theft.

-Motor Vehicle Theft:
+Motor Vehicle Theft